whaakman/azure-docs.nl-nl/articles/machine-learning/preview/experimentation-service-configuration-reference.md

      # a package hosted in a public URL endpoint
      - https://cntk.ai/PythonWheel/CPU-Only/cntk-2.1-cp35-cp35m-win_amd64.whl

-     # a wheel file available locally on disk (this only works if you are executing against local target)
+     # a wheel file available locally on disk (this only works if you are executing against local Docker target)
      - C:\temp\my_private_python_pkg.whl
 ```